creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-03-20-ImageBind.md

 # Highlights

 * The authors propose ImageBind, an approach to learn a joint embedding space across six different modalities.
-* It is trained in a self-supervised fashion only with image-paired data, but can successfully bind together all modalities together.
+* It is trained in a self-supervised fashion only with image-paired data, but can successfully bind all modalities together.
-* It is evaluate on many downstream applications, such a zero- and few-shot classification, cross-modal retrieval and generation.
+* It is evaluated on many downstream applications, such a zero- and few-shot classification, cross-modal retrieval and generation.

 &nbsp;

 # Context and objectives

-Many recent have worked on align image features with other modalities, such as text or audio.
-Such networks, like the popular CLIP, They exhibit strong zero-shot performances on downstream tasks and provide powerful feature extractor.However, they are limited to pairs of modalities for training and resulting downstream tasks.
+Many recent have worked on aligning image features with other modalities, such as text or audio.
+Such networks, like the popular CLIP, exhibit strong zero-shot performances on downstream tasks and provide powerful feature extractors.
+However, they are limited to pairs of modalities for training and resulting downstream tasks.

 The main goal of the authors is to learn a single shared multimodal embedding space by using *only image-paired* data.
-In doing so, they place image as anchor modality and surpress the need of building other paired datasets.
-Moreover, it does not require datasets where all modalities co-occur with each other.
-Their **ImageBind** can successfully link modalities that have not been seen together during training, like audio and text.
+In doing so, they place images as anchor modality and suppress the need for building other paired datasets.
+Moreover, it does not require datasets where all modalities co-occur with each other. **ImageBind** can successfully link modalities that have not been seen together during training, like audio and text.

 &nbsp;